 We can now finish the proof.
-Let $[\omega] \in H^1(M;\E)$ be such that $Tr([\omega])$ belongs to $T_{[\rho]}L$.
-So $Tr([\omega])$ has a representative $\omega'$ which is a linear combination of the above forms.
-But since $Tr$ is just the restriction to $U_\epsilon$, this means that $[\omega]$ also has a representative $\omega$ which is over $U_\epsilon$ a linear combination of the above forms.
-The corresponding infinitesimal deformation $h$ of the metric tensor is then in $L^2$, together with its covariant derivative $\n h$.
-So we can apply the rigidity result of Theorem \ref{thm:rigL2}, which states that $h$ is trivial; thus $\omega$ is a coboundary and $[\omega] = 0$.
-Consequently $T_{[\rho]}L$ and the image of $Tr$ are in direct sum, which implies that the image of $r$ and the level sets of the function $F$ are locally transverse. \end{proof}
+Let $[\omega] \in H^1(M;\E)$ be such that $Dr([\omega])$ belongs to $T_{[\rho]}L$.
+So $Dr([\omega])$ has a representative $\omega'$ which is a linear combination of the above forms.
+But since $Dr$ is just the restriction to $U_\epsilon$, this means that $[\omega]$ also has a representative $\omega$ which is over $U_\epsilon$ a linear combination of the above forms.
+The corresponding infinitesimal deformation $h$ of the metric tensor then satisfies the hypotheses of Theorem \ref{thm:rigL2}, so that $h$ is trivial; thus $\omega$ is a coboundary and $[\omega] = 0$.
+Consequently $T_{[\rho]}L$ and the image of $Dr$ are in direct sum, which implies that the image of $r$ and the level sets of the function $F$ are locally transverse. \end{proof}

 Now that we have established the existence of this local coordinate system, we are in a position to prove the two main results of this article: